gmlewis/bible-codes/TheLittleBook.md

 And so it will be that the earth will be repopulated after Daniel’s seventieth week, for had the times not been shortened no flesh would survive.
 And a remnant of Jacob who will come to me and make me their Messiah and I will eternally receive them to myself as Yahweh has promised and foretold.
 And so the earth will be repopulated in righteousness and the fullness of Yahweh’s kingdom will be restored where the eternal will dwell amongst the mortal and where the angels will freely move and where the veil and curse of the law are removed forevermore.
 Many feasts will there be, and many Sabbaths will we celebrate, and the nations will pour into my Kingdom to honor their creator and eternal Lord and the great Eternal God, because the earth will be ruled in righteousness and will stand in honor and love to Yahweh who has created all in the manners of creation he has chosen for each of his creations.
 And in love and righteousness will the earth be ruled.
 And yet the corruption of natural man will remain and some will depart from the ways of Yahweh and the currents of rebellion will begin to show themselves yet once again.
 And Satan will be loosed from his prison of torment at the end of my day of rest, for one day with Yahweh is as a thousand years and a thousand years as a day.
 And Satan will go to gather them together, of whose number will be as the sand of the sea.
 And they will compass the breadth of the earth, and fire will come down from Yahweh himself to devour all those who would yet once again choose evil and who would attack the camp of the saints.
 But understand that evil will not triumph nor will Satans kingdom come into being ever again and all those who follow his evil ways yet once again will find themselves in that great white throne judgment.
 Where they will be utterly judged and sentenced forevermore to that eternal lake of torment where Satan himself will be forever bound and cast to the flames in his eternal kingdom of rolling burning putrid brimstone for so are they worthy.
 They are no kings and they are no gods because they are not able to deliver themselves from my mighty hand and I will bruise Satans head utterly and forevermore and my overcomers will trample on every aspect of the enemies kingdom as it is utterly destroyed.
-I am King of Kings and Lord of Lords.
+I am King of Kings and Lord of Lords.
-I am he who has sent The Everlasting Gospel, having revealed it to my messenger and servant, and by my messenger and servant have the words of The Everlasting Gospel been sent for the obedience of all who will obey the everlasting covenant that I have ratified in my own blood, even The New Testament which encompasses in full all promises and covenants of old that will be fully fulfilled.
+I am he who has sent The Everlasting Gospel, having revealed it to my messenger and servant, and by my messenger and servant have the words of The Everlasting Gospel been sent for the obedience of all who will obey the everlasting covenant that I have ratified in my own blood, even The New Testament which encompasses in full all promises and covenants of old that will be fully fulfilled.
-I am he who has been sent by Yahweh himself for the fulfillment of all things and my times have come, and I will save Israel fully and purge them fully from The Synagogue of Satan whose times of judgment, calamity, and distress has come.
+I am he who has been sent by Yahweh himself for the fulfillment of all things and my times have come, and I will save Israel fully and purge them fully from The Synagogue of Satan whose times of judgment, calamity, and distress has come.

 332